dengking/programming-language/docs/C++/CppReference/Classes/Special-member-function/Idioms/Rule-of-zero-three-five-idiom/feabhas-Rule-of-Four-and-a-half/index.md

 Finally, examining move and copy policies also leads to two supplemental good practices:

-- A class should only manage at most one resource.
+1、A class should only manage at most one resource.

+> NOTE:
+>
+> tag-single responsibility principle-RAII-A class should only manage at most one resource

-- Simplify your types by making use of extant types that perform resource management for you, such as ‘smart pointers’.
+2、Simplify your types by making use of extant types that perform resource management for you, such as ‘smart pointers’.

 This last point is critical; and leads on to the last article in this series – “The Rule of Zero”.
 We’ll look at that next time.